 A family caregiver can be a spouse, relative, friend, or neighbor.
 Right now, there are around 53 million adults in the US providing care or assistance to family members.
 If you’re one of them, there may come a time when you need some extra help.
 If you’re not quite ready to hire any, then start with these resources!
 We’ve found 7 ways for family caregivers to get training and other support when taking care of a loved one.

 1. American Red Cross First Aid Training

 American Red Cross offers in-person, online, and blended courses for first aid training.
 With Red Cross, you’ll learn how to handle specific situations and gain an understanding of best practices for a variety of conditions.
-If you’re taking a blended course, you’ll get to ready up and study on your own time, and then meet with an instructor in-person for additional hands-on training.
+If you’re taking a blended course, you’ll get to study on your own time, then meet with an instructor in-person for additional hands-on training.
 Some conditions you can expect to learn about include:

 - Diabetic emergencies

 To get started, visit American Red Cross Training Services

 CPR training with American Red Cross can be in-person, online, or blended.
 Red Cross teaches you the information and skills necessary to help adults, children, and infants during breathing and cardiac emergencies.
 If you’re taking a blended course, you’ll get to ready up and study on your own time, then meet with an instructor in-person for hands-on training.

 If you’re ready to get started, then visit American Red Cross Training Services